Steve Bannon (Getty Images)

 The water well wasn’t working, but Mike trailered down a 150-horsepower air compressor, we ran the hose a hundred feet down the well pipe, and blew it out.
 All sorts of stuff came up in the geyser that erupted—wine bottles, dead rats, etc. The previous tenant had left on bad terms, and sabotaged the well.
 After that, the well worked great and was very productive.
 But we used that water only for showering and washing dishes.

-I installed a solar panel array, charging a bank of a dozen marine batteries that powered our lights (12-volt automobile backup bulbs) and a DC-to-AC converter for our computer and TV (although we had no reception or cable or dish; we just watched rented VHS tapes).
+I installed a solar panel array, charging a bank of a dozen marine batteries that powered our interior lighting (12-volt automobile backup bulbs) and a DC-to-AC converter for our computer and TV (although we had no reception or cable or dish; we just watched rented VHS tapes).

 There was no cell phone reception.
 I had to string telephone wire for a mile up the dirt road to the nearest telephone pole, where GTE provided us a terminal.
 I strung the wire atop the chaparral (avoiding the Poison Oak) along the road, but rats and deer would nibble on the insulation, so at the first drop of rain, the wires would short out.
 I had to go along the line and find the short.
 I used a little Princess phone with alligator clips on it.
-I had several checkpoints along the line, to help me tell if the the short was above or below.
+I had several checkpoints along the line, to help me determine if the short was above or below.
 While I worked, I often sang the Glen Campbell song, “The Malibu (Wichita) Lineman.”